oxford-arc/arc-module-list/docs/source/modules.rst

 **Description**

 The numactl program allows you to run your application program on specific cpu's and memory nodes.
 It does this by supplying a NUMA memory policy to the operating system before running your program.
 The libnuma library provides convenient ways for you to add NUMA memory policies into your own program.

-**URL**
+**More Information**

 http://oss.sgi.com/projects/libnuma/

 **Available Versions**::

-    2.0.11-GCCcore-7.3.0
-    2.0.12-GCCcore-8.2.0
     2.0.12-GCCcore-8.3.0
-    2.0.11-GCCcore-8.1.0
     2.0.13-GCCcore-9.3.0
-    2.0.14-GCCcore-10.3.0
     2.0.13-GCCcore-10.2.0
     2.0.14-GCCcore-11.2.0
+    2.0.14-GCCcore-10.3.0
+    2.0.11-GCCcore-7.3.0
+    2.0.12-GCCcore-8.2.0
+    2.0.11-GCCcore-8.1.0

 numba